The Fantastic Brick Road

 How to Have a Healthy Endothelium

 The most common factors that can damage the endothelium are secondary to an unhealthy diet and a sedentary lifestyle.
-Therefore, a low carbohydrate diet, intermittent fasting, and exercise, and discontinuing smoking are inexpensive and all doable.
-While we cannot stop time, the right diet and physical activity can delay the aging process’s effects.
+Therefore, a low-carbohydrate diet, intermittent fasting, exercise, and discontinuing smoking are inexpensive and all doable.
+While we cannot stop time, the right diet and physical activity can delay the effects of the aging process.

 Related Readings